cloudflare/cloudflare-docs/content/network-interconnect/classic-network-interconnect/set-up/configure-bgp-bfd.md

 # BGP and Bidirectional Forwarding Detection

-You can use BGP with CNI 1.0 if you are a Magic Transit customer.
+You can use BGP with classic CNI if you are a Magic Transit customer.
 You can build a BGP session over your CNI 1.0 connection to signal when Cloudflare should advertise and anycast your IP prefixes for DDoS mitigation.
-You can also optionally use Bidirectional Forwarding Detection (BFD) on this BGP session.
+You can also optionally use BFD on this BGP session.

 ## BGP